TheEpic0ne/HelpDatblockCom/docs/datearth.md

 ### Sieging

 As a king or general, place a coloured banner in the wilderness close to a town to initiate a siege.
 Starting a siege will cost the attacking nation $50 per town plot the defending town has.
 This money will be recovered by the siege winner.
+While under siege, the town cannot recruit new residents or claim new land.

 New towns are immune from sieging for 7 days.
 A town recently sieged is immune from sieging for the length of the previous siege times 3.